kshardha/cicdnewman/README.md

 # 01 - API deployment

 First we will deploy a very simple api to test using Postman.
+And I do mean simple: 2 endpoints backed by lambda to test simple get methods.
+This should be enough to illustrate the concept and be the basis for your own tests.

+TODO: simple diagram of api gw w/ 2 lambdas and postman.

 * Using our command line navigate to directory (01api) containing the source code for our api and yaml template used to package and deploy our api.
 * From there you will execute the following commands to deploy the api.